prisma/prisma/README.md

 ## How does Prisma work

+This section provides a high-level overview of how Prisma works and its most important technical components.
+For a more thorough introduction, visit the [Prisma documentation](prisma.io/docs).

 ### The Prisma schema

 Every project that uses a tool from the Prisma toolkit starts with a [Prisma schema file](https://www.prisma.io/docs/reference/tools-and-interfaces/prisma-schema/prisma-schema-file).
 The Prisma schema allows developers to define their _application models_ in an intuitive data modeling language.
 It also contains the connection to a database and defines a _generator_: